DelazJ/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

 .......

 ``Service area (lines)`` [vector: line]
-  Line layer representing the parts of the network that can be serviced by the start points.
+  Line layer representing the parts of the network that can be serviced by the start point(s).

-``Service area (boundary nodes)`` [vector: point] Point layer representing the furthest points on the network from the start points, for the given cost.
+``Service area (boundary nodes)`` [vector: point] Multipoint layer representing all the vertices from the ``Service area (lines)`` network layer that are within the serviced area. extracted from the parts of the network that can be serviced by the start point(s) for the given cost.

 .. _qgisserviceareafrompoint: